Magret-Oladunjoye/Neural-Networks-for-Handwritten-Digit-Recognition-Multiclass/README.md

 # Neural-Networks-for-Handwritten-Digit-Recognition-Multiclass
-I created a neural network to perform handwritten digit recognition for the digits 0-9.
+A simple Neural network to perform handwritten digit recognition for the digits 0-9.

 For the tensorflow model implementation, I used Keras Sequential model and Dense Layer with a ReLU activation to construct a three layer network.